vanderrietcalvin/HomemadeCrafts_ecommerce/README.md

-# HomemadeCrafts_ecommerce
+# Homemade Crafts
-E-commerce platform designed to meet the requirements of a homemade crafts start-up
+E-commerce platform designed to meet the requirements of a homemade crafts start-up.